Table of content

 9.2 Access to the backend:

-Once TYPO3 is installed, you should take a few important steps to secure your site, improve functionality and ensure long-term stability.
+Once TYPO3 is installed, you should take a few important steps.
+These steps help to secure your site.
+They improve functionality and ensure long-term stability.

 1. Remove the "FIRST_INSTALL" file

-After the installation, a file called FIRST_INSTALL remains in the root directory.
-This file activates the installation tool, which you no longer need.
+After installation, a file called FIRST_INSTALL remains in the root directory.
+This file activates the setup tool, which you no longer need.

 Delete or rename this file to prevent unauthorized access to the setup.